 Our evaluation criteria

-So how does the Search Quality team prioritize search results?
+So how does the Trust & Safety team prioritize search results?
 Here are some of the general guidelines for the display of organic job listings:

 - The job is a job.
 Listings that are not jobs - such as advertisements, training courses, franchise opportunities and fraudulent listings - are not allowed on Indeed and will be removed if discovered.